OSNAP data policy

 - OSNAP data are intended for scholarly use by the academic and scientific community, with the express understanding that any such use will properly acknowledge the originating investigator.

-The 30-day mean MOC for 2014-2018, along with the streamfunctions, are made available across the full array, the OSNAP West and East subsections, respectively, and can be downloaded here.
+The monthly MOC, MHT, and MFT for 2014-2020, along with the streamfunctions across the full array, the OSNAP West and East subsections, respectively, as well as gridded temperature, salinity, and velocity fields are made available and can be downloaded here.
+Please contact Yao Fu for more details about the 6-year OSNAP data (firstname.lastname@example.org).

 Calibrated and quality-controlled data from moored instruments and gliders were generated and made freely available by each participating group.